uswds/uswds/README.md

 The [United States Web Design System](https://designsystem.digital.gov) includes a library of open source UI components and a visual style guide for U.S. federal government websites.

 This repository is for the design system code itself.
-We maintain [another repository for the documentation and website](https://github.com/uswds/uswds-site).
+We maintain [another repository for the documentation and website [github.com]](https://github.com/uswds/uswds-site).
 To see the design system and its documentation on the web, visit [https://designsystem.digital.gov](https://designsystem.digital.gov).

 ## Contents